 “In family law you get to walk with people through what is often the most difficult moment of their lives,” says Kunysz.
 “But helping people work through that suffering is profoundly meaningful.
 You truly have the opportunity to make a difference in someone’s life.”

-Morrison LLP looks forward to a successful mooting season, and hopes to build a long-standing partnership with the University of Alberta and its future students.
+Morrison LLP looks forward to building a long-standing partnership with the University of Alberta and its future students.